-Recipes for making cookies became popular during the Elizabethan Era when refined sugar became widely available throughout Europe.
+Recipes for making homemade cookies became popular during the Elizabethan Era when refined sugar became widely available throughout Europe.

 The word "cookie" is said to come from the Dutch word koekje, which means "little cake," though in England, and in some Commonwealth countries they are still called biscuits.